-A 2018 study found that people who consumed 2 ounces of pumpkin seeds enjoyed a post-meal blood sugar that was 35% lower compared to a control group.
+A 2018 study found that people who consumed 2 ounces of pumpkin seeds at mealtime enjoyed a post-meal blood sugar that was 35% lower compared to a control group.
 Dig in!

 More seeds, you say?
 Oh, yes!
 Flaxseeds are an excellent addition to any diabetes diet and help regulate one’s blood sugar to boot.

 Flaxseeds are rich in both fiber and healthy fats, with only 3 grams of carbohydrates per serving.

 In a study of people with type 2 diabetes, those who ate 7 ounces of yogurt with 1 ounce of flaxseed added per day experienced significant improvements to their HbA1c levels over 8 weeks, compared to the control group who ate their yogurt without the flaxseed.

 Additionally, in a review of 25 studies, researchers found that eating whole flax seeds directly led to significant improvements in blood sugar levels.

 Adding just a tablespoon or so per day to your daily yogurt, smoothie, oatmeal, or even on top of a salad can make a huge difference!

 Beans, beans, they’re good for your…diabetes!
 This powerhouse food is full of protein, fiber, and magnesium.
 Beans are proven to slow down digestion and prevent blood sugar spikes after meals.